barsnadcat/hslab/README.md

 Yes.
 There is a problem with previous generation as benchmark - process starts to wobble around optimum - random errors prevenst from futher increase in accuracy.
 Fighting each other should reduce wobbling a lot.

+New iteration - fight each other, so we kill in each generation only halp instead of 75%.
+Calculate average survived genome instead of selecting best in generation.

+To see if computation will not produce anything useful - calculate stdev for each gene value, having it close to mutation on all genes means computation is done.